Being more or less stuck right now, it is also a time when we can plan, can plot and can work out new adventures.

 Carstenz Pyramid: $ 10,500.00 from Bali.

-Africa – Kilimanjaro – yes you can sleep in the Serengeti, be served afternoon tea on the terrace overlooking the wildlife paradise of Ngorogoro crater and walk with Lions at the game park.
+Yes you can sleep in the Serengeti, be served afternoon tea on the terrace overlooking the wildlife paradise of Ngorogoro crater and walk with Lions at the game park.
 Just make sure and climb Kilimanjaro first so you can enjoy it.
+And then you can use any funds you have left to savour the safari properly.

 Being brave, you fly to Kilimanjaro International airport, get a taxi to Moshi, find a place to stay and the next day go for a wander though town.
 Find someone you trust, book a minimal staff contingent, as you are required to have a guide, and set off the next day.
 If you want to know how to find people to trust in far away places, this is not a good option for you, and you should book a tour from home.